amnn/3rd-year-report/report.md

 learn the productions in the target grammar.

 The algorithm repeatedly requests counter-examples, and uses them to add or remove productions from the grammar it is learning, $G^\prime$.
-The work done in response to each counter-example brings $G^\prime$ closer to the target grammar, until there are no counter-examples left, at which point it is equivalent to the target.
-Pseudocode is provided in Algorithm\ \ref{algo:kbounded}, with supporting definitions in
-Algorithms\ \ref{algo:diagnose},\ \ref{algo:candidate}.
+If it is given a false-positive $c_+$, it finds a parse tree $t$ of G yielding $c_+$ and analyses it to find and remove a \textit{bad rule}: A rule in $G^\prime$ used in $t$ that is not in the target.
+If it is given a false-negative, $c_{-}$, it introduces new rules to $G^\prime$, at least one of which is guaranteed to be in the target.
+In this way, each counter-example is used to bring $G^\prime$ closer to the target grammar, until there are no counter-examples left, at which point it is equivalent to the target.
+Pseudocode is provided in Algorithm\ \ref{algo:kbounded}, with supporting definitions in Algorithms\ \ref{algo:diagnose},\ \ref{algo:candidate}.

 \begin{algorithm}